Hobbitenango, near Antigua Guatemala, is one of the most interesting attractions in the area and a popular day trip destination.

 Here’s where things get a little dicey.
 From this point forward, the road is rutted and only fit for 4×4 vehicles.
 You can leave your car parked on the side of the road and huff your way uphill.
 More on that in a moment.

-In any event, shuttle vans will only take you so far as they’re not 4×4 vehicles.
+Shuttle vans will only take you so far as they’re not 4×4 vehicles.
 From the bottom of the hill is a strenuous (for us at least) 30 minute walk uphill.
-Unless you’re in top physical shape, or don’t mind making lots of stops to catch your breath – it’s up at 2,400 meters here – pay the extra Q10 per person and have a pickup get you at the bottom of the hill.
+Unless you’re in top physical shape, or don’t mind making lots of stops to catch your breath – it’s up at 2,400 meters here – pay the extra Q10 per person (roundtrip) and have a pickup give you a ride from the bottom of the hill and haul you up the required 800 meters.

 The “easier” uphill walking path of the two